yerdos-s/API-testing-of-Petstore.swagger.io/README.md

 # API-testing-of-Petstore.swagger.io
-API testing of open APIs from https://petstore.swagger.io/ with Python, Requests and Jsonpath
+API testing of open APIs from https://petstore.swagger.io/ with Python, Requests, Pytest and Jsonpath